-I have no idea what level of autonomy the "sniper" robot can achieve (or already has), or if it has been designed to be fully operated remotely.
+I have no idea what level of autonomy the "sniper" robot can achieve (or already has), or if it was designed to be fully operated remotely.
 And I have no idea who the client is for whom it is intended.

 All I know is that it worries me.
-Very.
+Much.
 Any new robot built with the intent to kill should worry us, and this one particularly does.